 I purchased a Foodsaver in 2011 after finally being convinced to buy it by a friend who said it was the only small appliance she still used daily after owning it for more than a year.
-I bought it and absolutely agree- I’d never have a kitchen without one, now.
+Finally, I took the leap and bought one.
+It turns out, I absolutely agree- I’d never have a kitchen without one, now.
 My Foodsaver just turned 5 years old and still works great.

 There are many helpful reviews on this product, so I won’t go over the pros and cons, but here are a few tricks I’ve picked up through a couple years of playing with it:

 1. A Foodsaver will SEAL any plastic bag.
 It won’t vacuum seal any bag, but it will put a secure seal on plastic cereal bags, cracker sleeves, half-eaten bags of chocolate chips, bags of frozen vegetables, and on and on.
 Even if I’d never vacuum sealed a single thing, the cost savings from sealing cereals and frozen veggies would pay for the appliance.
 It also helps keep me out of food I should not snack on!
 You can also (permanently) seal Ziplocs.
 The Foodsaver bags are very expensive, but if you are storing something that will be consumed soon or is not vulnerable to degrading in the air, you can seal in zip locks, or half a ziplock, or half a half of a Ziploc…. (this is how we repackage a bulk jar of nuts in our house, in order to eat healthy portions!)

 Products linked below have been researched and tested on this project.
 As an amazon associate, we earn from qualifying purchases.